 Where to Stay in Bacalar

-We recommend spending two nights in Bacalar as part of this Yucatan road trip–here are some great options for where to stay.
+We recommend spending two nights visiting Bacalar as part of this Yucatan road trip–here are some great options for where to stay.

 The rooftop, where the included breakfast is served and there is a small pool, has a lovely view of the lagoon in the distance!